 There are certain tropes in pantomimes that make them unique.
 For example, there’s often a villain who will sneak up on the protagonist intermittently throughout the play.
 It’s the duty of the audience to scream “He’s behind you!”
 As a child, I always found it baffling how stone-deaf the protagonist seemed to be.

-The most alarming part of pantomimes in my childhood memories was the drag queen MC.
-This character would come on stage and pick out 3 or 4 children from the audience to join her.
+The most alarming part of pantomimes in my childhood memories was being put on the spot by the drag queen MC.
+This character would come on stage and pick out three or four children from the audience to join her.
 The children would come on stage and the MC would ask a couple of questions, then hand them a goodie bag of chocolates and novelty gifts.

 5. Christmas Food

-There’s nothing more traditional to the British Christmas experience than its Christmas food.
+There’s nothing more traditional about UK Christmas traditions than Christmas food.
 There’s pigs in blankets, for example, which are tiny sausages wrapped in bacon and baked.
 Or Yorkshire puddings, which consist of pancake batter shaped into small bowls to make the perfect vessel to pour in copious amounts of gravy.
 Someone somewhere decided Brussels sprouts are the ideal vegetable to go alongside it all, which I disagree with, but I eat them anyway.

 Mince pies are consumed for the duration of the festive period, and they’re made up of spiced fruit and encased in sugared pastry.
 After Christmas dinner, someone gets out the Christmas pudding — a boiled fruit cake doused in brandy.
 The tradition is to set fire to the brandy to heat it up, which can be quite alarming.